spacecatpixel/lokidocs/RunServiceNodeAsService.md

 ### Updating Loki binaries without editing lokid.service file method ###

-If you do not want to edit your lokid.service file on every update, follow these alternate steps:
+If you do not want to edit your lokid.service file on every update, connect to your server via SSH and follow these alternative steps:

-1. Stop the Loki daemon service: `sudo systemctl stop lokid.service`
+1. Stop the Loki daemon service: `sudo systemctl stop lokid.service` (see [NOTE](RunServiceNodeAsService.md#note))

 2. Run an update on your machine (Linux based systems): `sudo apt-get update && sudo apt-get upgrade`